-Refunds for state aid programs and applicable third-party funding agencies (e.g., Veterans Administration, WIA, etc.) will be calculated as stated in the student's Enrollment Agreement.
+Refunds for state aid programs and applicable third-party funding agencies (e.g., Veterans Administration, WIA, etc.) will be calculated as stated in the

+Cancellation & Refund provisions published in this catalog and in the student's Enrollment Agreement.
 Any state or third-party funding agency refund due will be calculated based on the agency contract or guidelines.
-2021-2022 Tennessee/Mississippi Catalog Publication Date: July 9, 2021
+2021-2022 Tennessee/Mississippi Catalog Publication Date: July 21, 2021